 T-test

 A t-test is a statistical method used to determine if there is a significant difference between the means of two groups.
 It is commonly employed in hypothesis testing to assess whether the observed differences in sample data reflect true differences in the population.
-The t-test operates under the assumption that the data follows a normal distribution and is particularly useful when dealing with small sample sizes.
-There are different types of t-tests, including independent, paired, and one-sample t-tests, each serving specific research scenarios.
-Understanding t-tests is essential for conducting robust statistical analyses in various fields.
+The t-test is particularly useful when dealing with small sample sizes and when the population standard deviation is unknown.
+There are different types of t-tests, including one-sample, independent two-sample, and paired sample t-tests, each serving specific research scenarios.
+Understanding t-tests is essential for data analysis in various fields, including psychology, medicine, and social sciences.

 All about T-tests— demystified